Big third quarter lifts Buchanan to victory - Leader Publications

 The Bucks (1-0, 1-0 BCS) went to the air to score two of its three third-quarter touchdowns.

 Connor LeGault connected with Gavin Fazi for a 17-yard touchdown to give Buchanan the lead for good.
-He then tossed a four-yard touchdown pass to Darius Griggs before Keeghan Pelley scored from seven yards out to complete the scoring.
+He then tossed a 4-yard touchdown pass to Darius Griggs before Keeghan Pelley scored from seven yards out to complete the scoring.

 Grwinski was good on all three extra-point kicks.